-Once the study ends, we will not require you to provide any further information.
+Once the study ends, we will not require you or your child to provide any further information.
 But if you are interested, you can tell us and we may ask if you can help us with other studies in the future.

-How will I learn about the results of this study?
+How will we learn about the results of this study?